 Sassolino is known for sculptures that explore the physical properties of objects and their abilities of inertia and dynamism.
 He often uses industrial materials in his work and investigates the mechanical properties of these materials.

-Sassolino’s work at the Malta pavilion will be accompanied by a musical composition by Brian Schembri.
-Together they will be generating a conceptual, immersive and site-specific installation that unites biblical narratives and contemporary culture.
+Sassolino’s work at the Malta pavilion will be accompanied by a musical composition by Brian Schembri and by a large metal plate titled Metal and silence by Giuseppe Schembri Bonaci, set behind the installation.
+Together they will be generating a conceptual, immersive and site-specific project that unites biblical narratives and contemporary culture.